simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 # Do I really need a huge LLM?

 This small language model proposes other language models based on input complexity to lower the computational costs and environmental impact of everyday AI usage.
-This was done by training a BERT-type model into recognizing prompts as adequate for SLMs or LLM.
-Details on the this process are available on this repo.
+We accomplished this using a BERT-type model to recognize prompts as adequate for SLMs or LLMs.
+Details on this process are available in this repo.

 This model is also available at [HuggingFace](https://huggingface.co/monsimas/ModernBERT-ecoRouter).
-This repo was created at the {Tech: Paris} AI Hackathon on May 25th/26th 2025.
+We created this repo at the {Tech: Paris} AI Hackathon on May 25th/26th, 2025.

 ## Features